gicentre/elm-vegalite/docs/changeNotes.md

 - `axBooExpr` for providing expressions that evaluate to boolean axis properties (VL5.0).

-- `legendPropertyNumExpr` for providing expressions that evaluate to numeric legend properties (VL4.16).
+- `leNumExpr` for providing expressions that evaluate to numeric legend properties (VL5.0).

-- `legendPropertyStrExpr` for providing expressions that evaluate to string legend properties (VL4.16).
+- `leStrExpr` for providing expressions that evaluate to string legend properties (VL5.0).

 - `titlePropertyNumExpr` for providing expressions that evaluate to numeric title properties (VL4.16).